rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

 SHOULD fail an HTLC which has timed out, otherwise it risks connection failure (see "Risks With HTLC Timeouts").

-A node MUST check that the `index` is less than the number of HTLCs it has offered in the current commitment transaction, and MUST fail the connection if it does not.
-The `index` refers to the current HTLCs in the order they were offered.
+A node MUST check that `id` corresponds to an HTLC in its current commitment transaction, and MUST fail the connection if it does not.

 A node MUST check that the `r` value in `update_fulfill_htlc` hashes to the corresponding HTLC, and MUST fail the connection if it does not.